userverge/userverge/README.md

 # userverge
 # Creating a New Article
-Want to help contribute to the Help Center?
+Want to help contribute to the userverge?
 Write or update an article!

 ## 🛡️ Requirements
  - The communication must be clear and well explained for the user to understand